18F/micropurchase-auctions/README.md

 ## What happens next?
 Someone on our team will take a look and get back to you within a couple of business days.
 We may want to work with you a little more to sharpen the requirements of the auction, or we may just run it!
+The auction includes delivery of code.
+Someone on your team must be responsible for evaluating that code, merging accepted code and making sure the code gets deployed.

 ## Public domain